tonycpsu/mlbstreamer/README.md

 Caveats
 -------

-* MLB.tv offers some free streams, but right now, this program only supports MLB.tv subscribers.
-Support for playing free streams without an MLB.tv account should be forthcoming.

 * Right now, only major league games are supported, though support for MiLB (minor league) games is planned.